scott-bitterman/QuizApp/README.md

 4. ```$ npm start```

 ## Use
-Once the app starts on your local machine, a GraphiQL endpoint is available for testing at ```http://localhost:4000/graphql```.
+Once the app starts on your local machine, a GraphQL endpoint is available for testing at ```http://localhost:4000/graphql```.

 1. Authenticate ```http://localhost:4000/graphql/authenticate``` returns a JWT that must be passed in the HTTP request ```Authorization``` header as ```Bearer {JWT}``` for all subsequent calls to ```http://localhost:4000/graphql```.
 There should be a user with the following credentials: ```{email: "firstUser@tl.com", password: "firstUser"}```
 2. Run CRUD operations however you want.